gracefulm/zsh-utils/README.md

     -f               Search for files under the current directory -d               Search for directories under the current directory
     ```

+  - **fgl**
+    - fgl is a function that enable to show git log and do some actions on selected commit
+  - **fk**
+    - fk is a function that kill or just output selected processes
+  - **ft**
+    - ft is a function that can be attached to tmux session

 - functions with peco
   - **gcd**